Wildewoman

 Wildewoman is the second studio album by Brooklyn indie pop band Lucius.
 It was released on PIAS Recordings, Mom + Pop Music and Dine Alone Records to mostly positive reviews, drawing numerous comparisons to the girl groups of the 1960s.
 Reviewers also praised the album's eclectic mix of musical styles, as well as the vocal performances of lead singers Jess Wolfe and Holly Laessig.
 The album peaked at number 150 on the Billboard 200 chart.

 Packaging and title

 The album's cover artwork is a 1964 painting by Belgian pop artist Evelyne Axell, titled Ice Cream.
 In selecting the image, Wolfe and Laessig drew inspiration from other iconic, provocative album covers including Sticky Fingers and Nevermind.
 Laessig said "At the time, [Axell] was making a statement that was incredibly bold, and we think our show is bold, we’re strong women.
 There's nothing shy about the way that we sound and the way we put ourselves out there.
 It's a strong image.
 And if you’re looking at fifteen record covers on iTunes, what's going to stick out to you?"

 The album title was taken from the song of the same name and was intended to evoke "free-spirited women".
 It is pronounced analogously to "wildebeest".

+In 2024, as enough time had passed to avoid any conflict with their old label, Lucius re-recorded the entire album with their new bandmates under the title Wildewoman (The New Recordings).
+They added "(The New Recording)" to all the song titles.
+Lucius used a different cover image from Evelyne Axell, a 1966 piece titled "Le mur du son."
+Marcus Mumford sang on the new recording of "Go Home," as did Devon Gilfillian on "Tempest."
+Frequent collaborator Brandi Carlile joined Lucius on one of two versions of the previously unreleased track "Housewarming."